 Logistics and inventory automation can make your supply chain more efficient every step of the way, from order processing to automated shipping.

 For instance, repetitive warehousing operations can be made less arduous by harnessing warehouse automation technology.
 Think goods-to-person (GTP), pick-to-light (PLT), and voice picking systems.
 This frees up your staff’s time to focus on growing your sales.

-With ShipBob’s automated fulfillment functionality, as soon as your customer places an order, it is automatically sent to one of our fulfillment centers and shipped from there to the customer.
+With ShipBob’s automated fulfilment functionality, as soon as your customer places an order, it is automatically sent to one of our fulfilment centres and shipped from there to the customer.